 Children being excluded have complex interrelating needs and mainstream schools are struggling to respond

 The most common reasons for both permanent and fixed-term exclusions are physical violence, persistent disruption and verbal abuse.
 But disruptive behaviour can be an indicator of unmet support needs.
-We heard that some zero tolerance behaviour policies are creating environments leading to exclusions which could have been avoided.
-Concerns were also expressed about insufficient teacher training in dealing with behaviour, special needs education, identifying mental health issues and tackling unconscious bias.
+We heard about cases where zero tolerance behaviour policies were creating environments leading to exclusions which could have been avoided.
+Concerns were also expressed about insufficient teacher training in dealing with behaviour, special needs education, identifying mental health issues and addressing unconscious bias.

 We need a more inclusive and tolerant education system

-Our guests said there were better outcomes when the adults working with these children take time to speak with the children to understand their ambitions and the challenges they are facing, to engage the children in decisions being made about how they are supported – to create a culture of co-design.
+Our guests said there were better outcomes when the adults working with these children take the time to speak with them to understand their ambitions and the challenges they are facing, involving the children in the decisions being made about how they are supported – to create a culture of co-design.

 There are examples of good practice in supporting those at risk of exclusion but there is much to be done to build the capacity of all mainstream schools to meet the complex needs of those at risk of exclusion.

-You can watch the Education Panel’s discussion here: https://www.youtube.com/watch?v=ALdFTysLWPw
+You can watch the Education Panel’s discussion on exclusions here.